Osman I: Death

 The exact date of Osman's death is debatable.
 It is said that he died on 21 August 1326 at 70 years old.
 The 15th-century Ottoman historian Rouhi Çelebi, who wrote down the history of the Ottoman Empire until 1481, indicates that Osman died in 1320.
 However, Uruç adiloğlu, another Ottoman historian who lived during the time of Sultans Mehmed the Conqueror and Bayezid II up until 1502, says that Osman died in 1327.
 Contemporary Turkish historian Necdet Sakaoğlu states that, despite the absence of documents mentioning Osman's name after the year 1320, there are documents confirming Orhan's ascension to the throne in 1324.
 Based on this, Osman's death might have occurred in the same or previous year.
 It is also certain that Osman's death was after the death of his father-in-law, Sheikh Edebali, and after the death of his wife, Rabia Bala Hatun, because it is known that Osman buried the two in Bilecik.

 Once Osman died, Orhan ordered the transfer of his body to Bursa, his new capital.
 Thus, Osman's body was laid there to rest.
 His grave is located today in the neighbourhood of Tophane.
-The reason behind the transferring Osman's body was due to a will Osman did tell his son about during the early years of besieging Bursa: "My Son, when I die, bury me under that silver dome in Bursa".
+The reason behind the transferring Osman's body was due to a will Osman narrated to his son during the early years of besieging Bursa: "My Son, when I die, bury me under that silver dome in Bursa".
 However, Osman's current tomb dates back to the time of Sultan Abdulaziz (1861–1876), because the first tomb was completely destroyed in a severe earthquake that struck the region in 1855, it was rebuilt by the aforementioned Sultan.
 Sultan Abdulhamid II (1876–1909) also constructed a shrine in Söğüt where Osman was buried for a while before he was moved to Bursa.